 If your teenager or young adult never finishes anything, they may struggle with either the persistence or intensity stages of motivation.
 There are three common causes for this lack of grit:

-- Failure to experience success: If your son or daughter has never experienced that emotional reward of accomplishing something they’ve worked hard to achieve; they don’t know what they’re missing.
+- Failure to experience success: If your son or daughter has never experienced that emotional reward of accomplishing something they’ve worked hard to achieve, they don’t know what they’re missing.
 Encourage them to stick with a smaller but difficult goal, and when they finally achieve it, make it a big deal and truly celebrate.
-As they build on that success and accomplish more difficult tasks, their self-confidence and ability to tolerate discomfort will grow and they
+As they build on that success and accomplish more difficult tasks, their self-confidence and ability to tolerate discomfort will grow over time.

 - Mental health struggles: sometimes, this could be indicative of depression, anxiety, or a learning difference like ADHD.
 If you think this may be the case, please consult a professional to have your teen tested.

-Most parents don’t truly understand the power of how our words and actions.
+Most parents don’t truly understand the power of their words and actions.
 Sometimes our efforts to “toughen up” teenagers or young adults or to help them see a key character flaw results in shame rather than motivation.